cekvenich/SNX/docs/2020.md

 Are you an experienced Java tech leader?
 If so:

-- I listed 12 good particles.
-Is there a 13th?
+- I listed some good particles.
+Is there another?

-- I listed 2 bad practices.
-Is the a 3rd?

-- And most important: is there anything I should remove!
+- And most important: is there anything I should remove or correct!

 Reach out to me please and help me. vic(at) eml.cc

-#### To master new way you must absorb the tools

-Scope 1 day,  half day